ashishkrb7/Xeeva-assignment-solution/README.md

 # Xeeva-assignment-solution
-This repo contains my submission to Assignment by Xeeva India Pvt Ltd
+This repo contains my submission to the assignment by Xeeva India Pvt Ltd

 **Tasks**: